HI 100 Western Civilization I, Ancient to 1500: Citizenship, Democracy and Culture 3 CR

 A study of the transition from medieval to modern society through investigation of political, social, economic, religious and cultural factors involved in the change.

-HI 255 Celtic and Irish History – 3 CR [free elective, does not count as European course for major]
+HI 255 Celtic and Irish History 3 CR

 Survey of the ancient history of Celts in Europe, through the medieval tribes and migrations highlighting important places of memory, mythology and heroes.
 It studies the rise of Celtic Christianity and its unique contribution to Western Civilization.
 The majority of the course will examine the modern political, economic, and social developments in Ireland, concentrating on nineteenth and twentieth century struggles for independence and modernization.